nextflow-io/nextflow/docs/azure.md

 ```

 :::{warning}
-Don't forget to clean up the Batch pools to avoid in extra charges in the Batch account or use the auto scaling feature.
+To avoid any extra charges in the Batch account, remember to clean up the Batch pools or use auto scaling.
 :::

 :::{warning}